Skip to main content

 $parameters = $method->parameters();

-// Property information
+// Property info

 $property = $classResult->getProperty('email');